alpacahq/pylivetrader/examples/MACD/README.md

-This simple example algorithm allocates enters a long position in a stock when its [MACD](https://www.investopedia.com/terms/m/macd.asp) is positive and ckoses the position when its MACD is negative.
+This simple example algorithm allocates enters a long position in a stock when its [MACD](https://www.investopedia.com/terms/m/macd.asp) is positive and closes the position when its MACD is negative.
 This can be considered a momentum-based algorithm, as the MACD indicator will be positive when a stock is doing better than its recent average performance.